 Our Master Gardeners display a beautiful and educational exhibit at the Harvey County Free Fair each year.
 In 2023 viewers were transported with items from our gardens.
 In 2022 the booth space was transformed into a serene display on ornamental grasses.

-Each year Master Gardeners tend experiemental flower varies and assess their growth habits.
-You can view and enjoy them in the Giving Garden, located just NorthWest of Main St. on Old Highway 81.
+Each year Master Gardeners tend a large garden area filled with mostly donated vegetables and plants.
+The produce from this extensive work is donated to the Newton Salvation Army for distribution.
+The garden also showcases experiemental flower varieties and assesses their growth habits.
+You can view and enjoy them from the roadway, located just NorthWest of Main St. on Old Highway 81.

 What are Master Gardeners?

 The Master Gardener Program is a volunteer program in which K-State Research and Extension "trades" classroom training for volunteer time.
 After the initial 40-50 hour course of comprehensive instruction in Horticulture, volunteers donate an equivalent number of service hours annually.
 To maintain the Master Gardener title a volunteer continues to contribute those hours every year.

 The Harvey County Master Gardeners are a busy group of volunteers.
 Monthly meetings are held to meet & enjoy the fellowship of other "green thumbs."
 At these meetings, a learning program is given and volunteer information is discussed.
 Once a year we host a plant exchange, and often tours are planned & ideas are shared.

 For volunteer hours the Master Gardeners do the following: The Giving Garden, Home & Garden Show, Garden Tours, Vegetable and Flower Demonstration Plots, a booth at the Harvey County Fair and many more opportunities.

 For more information, click on the Brochure below.